homieiot/homie-esp8266/scripts/ota_updater/README.md

 Script: OTA updater
 ===================

-This will allow you to send an OTA update to your device.
+This script will allow you to send an OTA update to your device.

 ## Installation